Eternal Parliament: Indefinite extension

-Kuomintang has insisted on the legitimacy (法統) to rule over the Chinese mainland despite losing the civil war, and believed a second term of congress would not begin unless retaking the communist occupation zone and hold nationwide polls.
+The Kuomintang has insisted on the legitimacy (法統) to rule over the Chinese mainland despite losing the civil war, and believed a second term of congress would not begin unless retaking the communist occupation zone and hold nationwide polls.
 In 1950, President Chiang extended the tenure of Legislative Yuan members for a year upon the recommendations from the Executive Yuan, which was then repeated twice.
 As the end of six-year term of both the National Assembly and the Control Yuan, along with the prolonged Legislative Yuan term, loomed in 1953, the Executive Yuan suggested extending the term institutionally.
 Chiang thus wrote to the secretariat of the National Assembly.
 By citing Article 28 of the constitution that "… [t]he term of office of the delegates to each National Assembly shall terminate on the day on which the next National Assembly convenes…", he affirmed that the current term of office has not terminated.

 As for the two chambers of the legislature, the Constitutional Court ruled in 1954 that the members of both Yuans shall continue exercising their powers until election could be held across the country which covered the communist-held mainland.

 … our state has been undergoing a severe calamity, which makes re-election of the second term of both Yuans de facto impossible.
 It would contradict the purpose of the Five-Yuan system as established by the Constitution, if both the Legislative and Control Yuans ceased to exercise their respective powers.
 Therefore, before the second-term Members are elected, convene and are convoked in accordance with the laws, all of the first-term Members of both the Legislative and Control Yuans shall continue to exercise their respective powers.